mkhalid578/orderProcessing/README.md

 * MySQL Branch
   * All development related to the mysql database will be performed in this branch
   * So far only a .sql file has been created
+  * We have a single database with three tables.
+More information is provided in the sql file.

+* User Interface Branch
+  * This will contain all the GUI elements of the project.
+  * HTML/CSS/JS files